Accelerated Reader Program and Quizzes

 After the student takes the quiz on the book they have read, the software automatically records their progress.
 Teachers can then access this information for all students in their class.
 Teachers can track the reading progress of their students, and then encourage and guide the students.

-We will now have access to 129,000 Accelerated Reader quizzes for books, vocabulary quizzes, textbooks quizzes, and literacy improvement.
+We now have access to 129,000 Accelerated Reader quizzes for books, vocabulary quizzes, textbooks quizzes, and literacy improvement.
 Parents and students can search the AR Book Finder database at home at any time to find information on books.
 There are four tabs in AR Book Finder to select from: Quick Search, Advanced Search, Collections, and Textbooks.
 In the Advanced search mode anyone can search by author, title, ISBN, ATOS Book Level (grade level for reading level), interest level, and other criteria.
 The results of the search will provide detailed information for each book including ATOS reading level, point value of the book (based on the length and complexity of the book), and the types of AR Quizzes available.